Jeffrey St. Clair

-Jeffrey St. Clair (born 1959) is an investigative journalist, writer, and editor.
+Jeffrey St. Clair (born 1959 in Indianapolis, Indiana) is an American investigative journalist, writer, and editor.
+He has been a co editor of CounterPunch since 1999.

 Biography

 St Clair was born in Indianapolis, Indiana and attended American University in Washington, D.C., majoring in English and history.
+In the late 1970s he protested construction of the Marble Hill Nuclear Power Plant.

 He has worked as an environmental organizer and writer for Friends of the Earth, Clean Water Action, and the Hoosier Environmental Council.

 In 1990, he moved to Oregon to edit the environmental magazine Forest Watch.
-In 1994, he joined journalists Alexander Cockburn and Ken Silverstein on CounterPunch.
+In 1994, he joined journalists Alexander Cockburn and Ken Silverstein on CounterPunch and has contributed as an author since.
 He co-edited CounterPunch from 1999 to 2012 with Cockburn until the latter's death in 2012.
-St. Clair has served as editor since 2012, joined by managing editor Joshua Frank in 2012.
+St. Clair has served as an editor since 2012, joined by managing editor Joshua Frank in 2012.

 St. Clair is a former contributing editor to the monthly magazine In These Times.
 He has also written for The Progressive.

 In 1998, he published his first book, with Cockburn, Whiteout: the CIA, Drugs and the Press, a history of the CIA's alleged ties to drug gangs from World War II to the Mujahideen and Nicaraguan Contras.
 This was followed by A Field Guide to Environmental Bad Guys (with James Ridgeway), and with Cockburn, Five Days that Shook the World: Seattle and Beyond, and Al Gore: a User's Manual.

-St. Clair wrote the books, Been Brown So Long It Looked Like Green to Me: the Politics of Nature, Grand Theft Pentagon, and Born Under a Bad Sky: Notes from the Dark Side of the Earth.
+St. Clair co-authored a weekly syndicated column with Alexander Cockburn called "Nature and Politics."
+The 65 articles were published 2003 in Been Brown So Long It Looked Like Green to Me: the Politics of Nature.
+It has been called a virtual handbook for radical environmentalists.

+Grand Theft Pentagon, and Born Under a Bad Sky: Notes from the Dark Side of the Earth.
 His book, Bernie and the Sandernistas: Field Notes from a Failed Revolution, was published in late-2016.

-St. Clair lives in Oregon City, Oregon.
+As of 2009 St. Clair was married, had college aged children and lived in Oregon City, Oregon.